Youtube video for this section is still under creation. Please be patient ^^

 Outputs:

-INFO: [PROMPT]: Print the following sentence as JSON extracting the names and rephrasing the actions: 'Marie is walking her dog.
+INFO: [PROMPT][To: Ai assistant]: Print the following sentence as JSON extracting the names and rephrasing the actions: 'Marie is walking her dog.
 Ryan is watching them through the window.
 The dark sky is pouring down heavy raindrops.'

 Way better.
 No more noise.